Organs of the body | Their Locations and Internal Functions

 The brain is made up of nerve cells and neuroglia.

-It consists of parts like the cortex, cerebral hemisphere, cerebellum, medulla oblongata, and pons.
+It consists of the cortex, cerebral hemisphere, cerebellum, medulla oblongata, and pons.
 It extends into the spinal cord.

 For more details, refer to the article Parts of the brain.